joinpursuit/Pursuit-Core-Web/react/react_events/README.md

 You might be wondering: Okay.
 We've updated a counter and changed color on a page.
 Why?
 What's the point?

 To describe how we might use these basic tools in a production app, here's a quick example.
 Let's say you were building an e-commerce site for sneakers.
-When somebody clicks on a size, you'd like to pop out a menu with sneakers in their size (say, size 10).
+When somebody clicks on a size, you'd like to display a menu with sneakers available in the selected size.
 To do this, you'd want to use state to both:

-* Update some kind of `selectedSneakers` part of state with all the sneakers in-stock in a size 10.
+* Update a `selectedSneakers` part of state with all the sneakers in-stock in a size 10.
-* Toggle a `sneakerPopout` part of state (from  `false` to `true`, perhaps) in order to update the JSX/CSS so that the `selectedSneakers` render in the proper place.
+* Update a `showSneakerMenu` part of state from `false` to `true`, updating the JSX/CSS so that the `selectedSneakers` render in the proper place.

-State lets you do both of these things!
+`state` lets you do both of these things!
 Remember: If you want something to change, visibly, in a React app, you're going to use `setState`.

 # 5. State anti-pattern